Latteflo/windows/exercises/FileSystemOperations.md

 # Append `me.txt` and add "I am a junior at Becode"
 Add-Content -Path .\me.txt -Value "I am a junior at Becode"

+# Check the content of the file
+Get-Content .\me.txt

+# Get back to the parent folder
+cd ..

 # Remove the folder story with it's content
 Remove-Item -Path .\story -Recurse